Support LSS Services by Giving Needed Items

 Saint Paul: 16 and 17-year-old mothers and their children often come to LifeHaven with only the clothes on their backs.
 Welcome Baskets help them feel at home while providing basic care supplies.

 Metro Homeless Youth

 Minneapolis & Saint Paul: Youth who are experiencing or at-risk of homelessness are eligible for transitional housing through LSS.
 You can support their new start by collecting household essentials that make their new apartment feel like home.

-St. Paul: Safe House provides youth experiencing homelessness a safe place to stay, nourishing meals, caring staff who offer active support.
+Saint Paul: Safe House provides youth experiencing homelessness a safe place to stay, nourishing meals and caring staff who offer active support.
 Your donations help us create a welcoming and supportive environment for youth, where they feel respected and heard.

 Multiple locations: Street outreach workers extend confidential, nonjudgmental support to homeless and runaway youth.
 You can equip them with items they need like winter clothing and hygiene products.